Union Berlin: Daring to dream of Bundesliga football | DW | 22.05.2019

 Anyone who has been to Union Berlin's stadium, the Stadion an der Alten Försterei, will rave about the experience.
 The quiet, leafy suburb of Köpenick in Berlin's southeast is transformed into a vibrant, passionate party as an eclectic mix of fans combine for a 22,000-strong red-and-white army.

 "On matchdays, it's only about the football.
-The club makes sure the fans only experience football," Feibrig says
+The club makes sure the fans only experience football," Fiebrig said.

 That means no halftime shows, no music during goal celebrations, no light shows, no bells and whistles, just a traditional football experience without the trappings of modern football.
 All within a stadium that is a throwback to a bygone era.

-"It's a non-mainstream, alternative feeling and that starts with the stadium," Arbeit says.
+"It's a non-mainstream, alternative feeling and that starts with the stadium," Arbeit noted.
 "We have an all-standing stadium, as opposed to the almost all-seater stadiums we see now.
 It's all about pure football."

 The result is a community, not just a club, and Union Berlin are now ready to share their matchday experience with the Bundesliga.